-We were not required to study disorders, which usually go together with the other two categories in the acronym "PD&D"; disorders are physiological conditions that cause the plant to behave abnormally, for whatever reason except pest and diseases (i.e. nutrient deficiencies, drought, heat, physical damage etc.) - they are very difficult to identify, as this excellent guide from Michigan State University explains.
+We were however not required to study disorders, which are the third issue affecting plant health and as such are included in the acronym "PD&D" that you might have read somewhere, so I want to touch on them here.
+Disorders are physiological conditions in which the plant behaves abnormally in response to environmental conditions (i.e. nutrient deficiencies, drought, heat, physical damage etc.) - they are very difficult to identify, as this excellent guide from Michigan State University explains.

 One such disorders I encountered at Wisley was on 'Conference' pears.
-In some years more than others (maybe due to some nutrient deficiency and possibly facilitated by dry weather), some pears develop corky lesions on their skin, which may on occasion be mistaken for fungal disease scab (Venturia pirina) but have been identified as a likely disorder.
-'Conference' pears are particularly prone to them: I had it on my tree at home and receveid a good few questions from visitors that spotted it in the Fruit Garden.
-Dealing with it means simply removing the worst affected fruitlets so they do not take up the plant's energy; most fruit grows out of it to be happy pears anyway.
+In some years more than others, some pears develop corky lesions on their skin, maybe due to some nutrient deficiency and possibly facilitated by dry weather.
+These may on occasion be mistaken for fungal disease scab (Venturia pirina) but have been identified as a likely disorder.
+'Conference' pears are particularly prone to them: not only did I received a good few questions from visitors that spotted it in the Fruit Garden, I had it on my tree at home.
+Dealing with it means simply removing the worst affected fruitlets, so that they do not take up the plant's energy, but keeping in mind that most fruits grow out of it to become happy pears.

 Disorder, unspecified (badly affected fruitlets, left; mildly affected, right) |